 Here's a formula for calculating the risk involved in telling a lie.

-Are you a parent, yourself, who uses white lies to keep your child from knowing that a beloved toy was lost or a favorite piece of clothing was no longer wearable?
+Are you a parent who uses white lies to keep your child from knowing that a beloved toy was lost or a favorite piece of clothing was no longer wearable?
 Or to distract your son or daughter from something that was beyond your means?
 “No one really has fun at Disney, it’s just too crowded!
 Let’s have our own fun down at the neighborhood park!”
-Relax, most people consider it totally socially acceptable and culturally congruent for parents to use white lies with their kids (Lupoli, Jampol, & Oveis, 2017).
+Relax: Most people consider it socially acceptable and culturally congruent for parents to use white lies with their kids (Lupoli, Jampol, & Oveis, 2017).

 We also learn about the difference between “acceptable” lies and “forbidden” lies when most of us are young.
-When we lie about having stolen something from a friend or a store or about our grades or our behavior, we are learning to use white lies to protect ourselves from punishment.
-We might tell a boss that we have the flu and are taking a sick day when we're really needing a "mental health day" just to hang out at home and binge watch Netflix.
+When we lie about having stolen something from a friend or a store or about our grades or our behavior, we learn to use white lies to protect ourselves from punishment.
+We might tell a boss that we have the flu and are taking a sick day when we really just need a "mental health day" to hang out at home and watch Netflix.
 The lessons we learn about the boundaries between truth and consequences when we are young are likely to stay with us for a lifetime.

-Telling a white lie about why you’re no longer employed isn’t a big deal, but lying to potential employers in ways that could be easily revealed might come back to bite you on the derriere.
+Telling a white lie about why you’re no longer employed isn’t a big deal, but lying to potential employers in ways that could be easily revealed might come back to bite you.

 Telling a white lie about why you need to cancel a date with a romantic partner is okay if the discovery of the “truth” behind the white lie isn’t damaging to your partner.
 If you’re privileging tickets to a ballgame or a night out with the boys over dinner with your partner, that’s not considered too out-of-bounds.
 Canceling the date with a partner to spend time with another romantic interest, however, is a “truth” that might be in your own selfish interest, but a truth that might do lasting damage to the other’s feelings.

 When you are fired from a job, it’s natural to want to find a way to make yourself out to be the “hero” or a “victim” of an unjust boss or a rigged system.
 Thus, you resort to “white lies” to adjust the “optics” of the situation.
-You might choose to bolster your self-image—“The boss knew I was better than she was at the job and she had to get rid of me because she was threatened by my success and potential.”
-Or, on the other hand, you might opt to make yourself the target of sympathy, “The company is going through a reorganization and when it’s every man for himself, the head honchos only protect their own.”
+You might choose to bolster your self-image: “The boss knew I was better than she was at the job and she had to get rid of me because she was threatened by my success and potential.”
+Or you might opt to make yourself the target of sympathy: “The company is going through a reorganization and when it’s every man for himself, the head honchos only protect their own.”

-Unfortunately, not every “white lie” will stay benign—sometimes a white lie turns into a white-out blizzard of lies that no longer serve to protect a person’s ego or the feelings of others; white lies that become deceptions that go on too long or are no longer “containable” can cause a lot of damage to relationships that were once meant to be protected through the use of a lie.
+Unfortunately, not every “white lie” will stay benign: Sometimes a white lie turns into a white-out blizzard that no longer serves to protect a person’s ego or the feelings of others; white lies that become deceptions that go on too long or are no longer “containable” can cause a lot of damage to relationships that were once meant to be protected through the use of a lie.

-There are two factors that are involved when you are deciding whether or not to use a white lie to obscure the truth.
-These are 1) the measure the intent of the lie and 2) the potential fall-out if you’re found out.
-Weigh these factors carefully before you risk telling the lie, no matter how “harmless” it may seem.
+There are two factors involved when you are deciding whether or not to use a white lie to obscure the truth: The measure the intent of the lie and the potential fallout if you’re found out.
+Weigh these factors carefully before you risk telling a lie, no matter how “harmless” it may seem.
 If the benefits to yourself outweigh the costs to the other, the lie is likely better off untold.

 Camden, C., Motley, M. T., & Wilson, A. (2009).
 White lies in interpersonal communication: A taxonomy and preliminary investigation of social motivations.
 Western Journal of Speech Communication, 48(4), 309-325.